yozel/ctfsuite/README.md

 ## Using

 - Place your Hack The Box `****.ovpn` file to `hackthebox.ovpn`
-- Run docker compose with `docker-compose up --build --abort-on-container-exit` (DO NOT CLOSE THIS PROCESS)
+- Run docker compose with `./up.sh` (DO NOT CLOSE THIS PROCESS)

-Now you can connect to bash shell with `docker-compose exec ctfsuite bash`.
-You can also use port 3301 for http proxy.
-You will probably want to add this proxy to your Burp Suite.
-Also, for reverse shell from `A Box` to `CTF Suite Shell` you can use port `7790`.
-Just listen it with `nc -l -p 7789`.
+- Connect to a bash shell with `./shell.sh`.

+*You can also use port 3301 for http proxy.*